Pizzahawaiii/PizzaWorldBuffs/README.md

 🍍

+## Contact

+You're always more than welcome to ask questions or provide any kind of feedback.

+- **Turtle Discord**: Pizzahawaii
+- **Nordanaar**: Pizzahawaii, Pizzamista, Pizzapimp<br />If you see anyone whose name starts with 'Pizza', chances are it's me.

 ## Acknowledgements

+🐢 The members of \<TURTLE HARDCORE\> who constantly provide valuable feedback

 ❤️ [Shagu](https://github.com/shagu) - Thanks for all the help!

-🚀 Everyone in \<TURTLE HARDCORE\> who tested and provided feedback during initial development